 Proper rest takes practice, so don’t feel bad if you don’t find a routine that works for you right away.
 Keep experimenting with different forms of rest, practice other types of self-care, and get plenty of sleep.
 You got this!

-For more self-care tips and advice, follow me on Instagram.
+For more self-care tips and advice, follow me on Instagram or get my free guide with 15 healthy, life-changing habits that’ll help you be more productive.

 Pin for later: